Rules and Regulations

 Purdah

-Purdah is the period leading up to Elections, during which new announcements that may influence the Elections are prohibited.
-This will commence two weeks prior to voting opening (Thursday 11th May) and throughout the voting period.
+Purdah, as defined by the Oxford English Dictionary, is the period leading up to Elections, during which new announcements that may influence the Elections are prohibited.
+This will commence when nominations for the elections are closed.

-During this period re-running Officers or candidates can attend public events both online and in person but cannot promote their candidacy at these events, including but not limited to, Varsity events, Conferences (Both online and in-person), rallies, protests, mass gatherings (including those online) during the two weeks of purdah as stipulated above.
-Candidates must seek clarification from the Deputy Returning Officer with regards to any additional posts they hold.
+Purdah is only applicable to Executive Officer and Liberation Officer candidates.
+During this period, these candidates can attend public events both online and in person but cannot promote their candidacy at these events, including but not limited to, Varsity events, Conferences (Both online and in-person), rallies, protests, mass gatherings (including those online).
+Candidates must seek clarification from the Deputy Returning Officer with regard to any posts they hold or events this wish to participate in.

 During this period communication sent out to encourage students to vote will not include any reference to any candidates including current Officers.